inkajanssen/Movies/README.md

 # Movies

 Movies is an application which stores Movies in a SQL DB with CRUD and analytics.
-It also provides getting information about a movie via an API an generates a website.
+It also provides getting information about a movie via an API and generates a website.

 ## Installation